stivalaa/ALAAMEE/examples/data/directed/HighSchoolFriendship/README.txt

 ContagionArcA	2.0000	0.2433	0.068	0.082	-0.071	*

-And results for ALAAM estimation with clas 2BIO3 as outcmoe attribute should look something like this:
+And results for ALAAM estimation with clas 2BIO3 as outcome attribute should look something like this: